EzraKlukas/zero_force_controller/README.md

 - enables the ClearPath drive in Cyclic Synchronous Position mode;
 - captures a startup raw X-axis baseline over 1000 samples;
 - estimates the raw X-axis noise level over the next 1000 samples;
+- subtracts the measured acceleration-induced X-axis load-cell bias from the raw X-axis deviation before the proportional update;
-- commands position increments proportional to raw X-axis deviation outside that noise band;
+- commands position increments proportional to the corrected X-axis deviation outside that noise band;
 - applies a simple drag term to damp the accumulated motor-count velocity;
 - reverses/returns when a configured ClearPath logical limit is reached;
 - publishes decimated in-process telemetry to a non-realtime consumer thread;